 - The Immovable Object – When you’re furry friend beats you to the bed and plants themselves diagonally in the middle of it.
 They then do their best impersonation of a “breathing rug with a tail” and somehow seem to instantly double in weight.
 If you want to move them just be aware that YOU will be doing all of the work and they will lay helpless as if suddenly paralyzed from the neck down.

 - The Cook Out – Your dog may cozy up next to you giving you the sweet impression that they want to snuggle with you.
-The additional body heat may initially be warming but eventually, you may be tempted to create some space between you and your furry friend.
+The additional body heat may initially be warming, but eventually, you may be tempted to create some space between you and your furry friend.
 As you move over, so do they.
-Personal space is never achieved and you will soon find yourself on the edge of your queen size bed with just a corner of the sheet.
-To beat your pooch at this tactic you must be willing to sweat it out.
+Personal space is never achieved, and you will soon find yourself on the edge of your queen size bed with just a corner of the sheet.
+To beat your pooch at this tactic, you must be willing to sweat it out.
 Do not give an inch and victory will prevail by eventually overheating and cooking out man’s best friend.

 Dogs of all sizes, ages, and breeds will deploy the above tactics for bed space.
-If you have not established “ground rules” when it comes to the bed, it is up to you to be aware of these sneak methods and play offense instead of defense.
+If you have not established “ground rules” when it comes to the bed, it is up to you to be aware of these sneaky methods and play offense instead of defense.
 When it comes to a comfortable, restful night in bed – it’s you or the dog!